My Main Page with Links to My Book

 Pyramid power:

-Ability of popular gurus, pundits, scientists, and philosophers to draw boxes, circles, pyramids, diagrams, and flow-charts filled with buzzwords arranged in categories, especially hierarchies.
-These geometric deformations are presented as self-evident truths and are held together more by geometry than reasoning. (examples: food pyramids, Bloom's taxonomy, Kohlberg's heirarchy, Maslov's pyramid)
+Ability of gurus, pundits, scientists, and philosophers to draw boxes, circles, pyramids, diagrams, and flow-charts filled with buzzwords arranged in categories, especially hierarchies.
+These geometric deformations are presented as self-evident truths and are held together more by geometry than reasoning. (examples: food pyramids, Bloom's taxonomy, Kohlberg's hierarchy, Maslov's pyramid)

 Rational choice theory

-1. the belief that individuals magically choose best available
+1. belief that individuals magically choose best available

-alternatives, that widespread failures to choose best available alternatives are no big deal and should be ignored because dealing with such matters is hard work and causes anxiety
+alternatives, that widespread failures to choose best available alternatives should be ignored because dealing with such matters is hard work and causes anxiety

 Rationalism